• 16 min read

 6. Snowdrops (Galanthus nivalis)

-Snowdrop flowers, with their distinctive three outer petals and three inner ones marked by a green tip, symbolise hope and are a popular flower in gardens and woodlands.
+Snowdrop flowers, with their distinctive three outer petals and three inner petals marked by a green tip, symbolise hope and are a popular garden and woodland flower.
 Standing modestly at 0.08 to 0.25 metres tall, these plants offer a stark contrast with their vibrant green leaves.

 In regions like Singapore, where snow is not seasonal, snowdrops still hold a significant symbolic meaning.
 Their emergence during the cooler months symbolises the transition to brighter, more vibrant periods, making them a powerful symbol of hope and renewal.